-Figure 11-109 sFlow Sampler Settings Window
+Figure 11-20 sFlow Sampler Settings Window

 Parameter Description Unit Select the Switch unit that will be used for this configuration here.
 From Port - To Port Select the appropriate port range used for the configuration here.
 Instance Enter the instance index number if multiple samplers are associated with one interface.
-The valid range is from 1 to 65535.
+The range is from 1 to 65535.
 Receiver Enter the receiver index for this sampler.
 If not specified, the value is 0.
-This value must be between 1 and 4.
+The range is from 1 to 4.
 Mode Select the mode here.
-Options to choose from are Inbound and Outbound .
-Selecting Inbound specifies to sample ingress packets.
-This is the default direction of a sampler.
-Selecting Outbound specifies to sample egress packets.
-Sampling Rate Enter packet sampling rate here.
-This value must be between 0 and 65536.
+Options to choose from are: • Selecting Inbound specifies to sample ingress packets. • Selecting Outbound specifies to sample egress packets.
+By default, the Inbound option is used.
+Sampling Rate Enter the packet-sampling rate here.
+The range is from 0 to 65536.
 Entering 0 will disable this function.
-If not specified, the default value is 0.
+By default, this value is 0.
 Max Header Size Enter the maximum number of bytes that should be copied from sampled packets.
-This value must be between 18 and 256 bytes.
+The range is from 18 to 256 bytes.
 By default, this value is 128 bytes.